Polygon (MATIC/POL) Taxes in the US 2026 – Complete Tax Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Polygon migrated its native token from MATIC to POL (1:1 ratio) in 2024.
-Tax treatment of the migration: most tax professionals treat a 1:1 token swap as a non-taxable event if it represents a technical upgrade with no economic change.
-However, this is not 100% confirmed by the IRS.
-Document the migration carefully.
+Start for free →Polygon migrated its native token from MATIC to POL at a 1:1 ratio in 2024.
+Most tax professionals treat this as a non-taxable event — it's a technical upgrade with no economic change.
+The IRS hasn't officially confirmed this, so document the migration carefully regardless.
+Note when it happened, at what ratio, and the FMV at the time.

 POL/MATIC Capital Gains